RaiderKnight/LPMods/README.md

 Thumbnail=""        // A thumbnail for you mod 350x350max - Hosted on https://imgbb.com/
 FullDescription=""  //Your url topic page on the forum Raider Knight LPmodType=""        // Type of your mod.
-A Mod or a Addon LpTag1=""           // Category tag for your mod LpTag2=""           // Category tag for your mod LpTag3=""           // Category tag for your mod isPatch=""          //Don't use it! - For special case only **Exclusive - Optional ModContrib=""       // List of contributors separated by a comma **Optional />
+A Mod or a Addon LpTag1=""           // Category tag for your mod - 1 word max LpTag2=""           // Category tag for your mod - 1 word max LpTag3=""           // Category tag for your mod - 1 word max isPatch=""          //Don't use it! - For special case only **Exclusive - Optional ModContrib=""       // List of contributors separated by a comma **Optional />